The Enigma of Peter Thiel

 What else do you really need to know?
 The man is a fascist, whether he fully admits to himself or not.
 He’s probably the most clearly fascist prominent figure in the U.S. today, including Trump.
 I suspect that he’s actually fully self-conscious about it, but knows that it would be politically counter-productive to come out as such and he probably views his ideas as some new, updated “Fascism 2.0.”
 In any case, we should not deceive ourselves or beat about the bush any longer.

-Do other members of his class share his view that some form of dictatorship is a necessity for their continued domination of the economy?
+Do other members of his class share his view that some form of dictatorship is a necessity for their continued domination?
 Can he persuade the other members of his class to back his next pet political project?
 I would say, at this point, probably not.
 It seems like he’s targeting the middle class now: the “heartland vote” with the campaigns Masters and Vance, and, with his cultural initiatives, attempting to recruit “organic intellectuals” that would help vie for cultural hegemony.
-All of this might quickly fail, but in the face of some combination of economic crisis, labor upheaval, and panics about liberal cultural overreach, who knows what’s possible?
+All of this might quickly fail, but in the face of some combination of economic crisis, labor upheaval, and a panic about liberal cultural overreach, who knows what’s possible?